 - Mid-year report once first-semester senior grades close.

-- Self-reported test scores if you submit them.
+- Self-reported SAT or ACT scores, which are now required.
 Cornell will officially verify scores at matriculation.

 - For Architecture, Art, and some design programs: a portfolio submitted via SlideRoom.